About Representation and voting tour and workshop

 The workshop content is as follows:

-The concept of the constituency is defined and explained before pupils are divided into competing teams, their political parties, to create manifestos.
-Each pledge they make increases the cost of a can of fizzy drink so parties have to consider how they will balance attractive manifesto pledges against the amount their constituents would be willing to pay for a soft drink.
+Pupils will take part in a general election where they will experience what it is like to be a candidate and voter.
+The concept of the constituency is defined and explained before pupils are divided into competing political parties to create their own manifestos.
+Each pledge they make has a financial cost inviting pupils to consider how they will balance attractive manifesto pledges against the amount their constituents would be willing to pay.

-Once each party has presented its manifesto to the group we hold our election using a real ballot box.
-The successful candidates in each constituency form our ‘House of Commons’ and the difference between Parliament and government is reinforced.
+Once each party has presented its manifesto to the group, we hold our election using a real ballot box.
+The successful candidates from each constituency form the ‘House of Commons’ and the difference between Parliament and Government is reinforced.